lugoga/masumbuko/content/resume.md

 ### Extracurricular Activities

-**Writer**: Write online and digital books on data analyis and programming.
+**Writer**: Write online and digital books on data analysis and programming.

 **Designing graphic**:  Design graphics and typeset books